PeerBerry review

 PeerBerry is a large p2p platform with loans from various countries.
 It does not issue loans itself but works with loan originators—financial institutions or companies that provide loans to consumers or small businesses, often with local licenses.

-You can receive updates about each new loan via the Telegram channel.
+You can receive updates about each new loan via the Telegram channel of PeerBerry.
 This reveals that new loans are added daily, but due to the large number of investors with Auto Invest strategies, most loans are funded before they become available on the platform itself.

 Fees

-PeerBerry does not charge fees to investors.
-The platform receives its income from the fees loan originators pay to list their loans on the platform.
+The platform does not charge fees to investors.
+PeerBerry receives its income from the fees loan originators pay to list their loans on the platform.
 As a new investor, you can receive an extra interest rate (a welcome bonus of an extra 0.5 percent for 90 days after registration).
 Afterward, you receive loyalty bonuses based on the total investment amount in your portfolio.

 Reliability and risks